The New York BitLicense: What is it and who needs to have one?

 If you are one of the few who are approved to receive the BitLicense, there are advertising and marketing compliance requirements you must follow, in addition to the already established SEC regulations set forth for private funds.
 Again, speaking to legal counsel - and perhaps a marketing and brand management/public relations specialist in this area - will afford you a greater level of visibility regarding what you can and cannot do or say at this time.

-In conclusion, if your digital asset fund will be operating out of New York or will be taking capital from New York investors, we encourage you to speak to legal counsel about the regulatory requirements regarding the BitLicense.
+In conclusion, if your digital-asset fund will be operating out of New York or taking capital from New York investors, we encourage you to speak to legal counsel about the regulatory requirements regarding BitLicense.
 Our legal team at Capital Fund Law Group is equipped to discuss these requirements with you and provide legal assistance in the application and submission process, as needed.

 Capital Fund Law Group has authored numerous investment fund publications, including instructive eBooks, white papers, blog posts, and sample offering document excerpts with illustrative footnotes.
 These complimentary downloads are dedicated to helping fund managers understand the legal fundamentals of launching and operating an investment fund.